 The question is, can you vacuum seal any bag?
 If you are removing oxygen from a bag, won’t any bag work?
-The easy answer is no. Not any bag will work, in fact, most bags will not work.
-Read below to discuss a few options that will suffice and what to keep an eye out for when purchasing bags for vacuum sealing.
+The easy answer is no. Not any bag will work, most bags will not work.
+Read below to discuss a few options that will suffice and keep an eye out for when purchasing bags for vacuum sealing.

 Before pointing out bags that will work, let’s explain why not every bag will work.
 Technically it has to do with the oxygen transmission rate of the bag.
 Not so technically speaking, it is how much air seeps out of the bag after being sealed.

 Bags with a high oxygen transmittal rate are porous and allow air to escape after the bag is sealed.
 Clear polyethylene and polypropylene bags have high oxygen transmittal rates.
-After air is removed from the bag, the vacuum is lost within seconds of being sealed.
+After the air is removed from the bag, the vacuum is lost within seconds of being closed.

 When looking for a bag to vacuum seal, the bag needs to specify being a barrier bag.
 The use of a barrier bag utilizes an oxygen barrier built into the bag.
 The material a barrier bag is made from will determine the amount of oxygen transmittal rate.

 Most barrier bags start with an Oxygen transmission rate of less than 10 cc/100 in2/24 hr.
-The unit of measurement tracks the cubic centimeters of air loss in a 24-hour period.
+The unit of measurement tracks the cubic centimeters of air loss in 24 hours.

 In comparison, a standard low-density polyethylene bag has an oxygen transmission rate of over 450 cc/100 in2/24 hr.
-That is a major difference and barrier bags can achieve a much lower OTR than 10 cc.
-Below are three options to consider when looking for a bag to vacuum seal with.
+That is a significant difference, and barrier bags can achieve a much lower OTR than 10 cc.
+Below are three options to consider when looking for a bag to vacuum seal.

 Coextruded Poly/Nylon Woven Bags

 They are perfect for freezer storage and packaging items for months of storage.
-We have had dried fruit last over 1 year in 3 mil coextruded vacuum bags with in-house testing.
-The vacuum held and the trail mix was stored at room temperature.
+We have had dried fruit last over one year in 3 mil coextruded vacuum bags with in-house testing.
+The vacuum held, and the trail mix was stored at room temperature.
 Upon opening, the taste and texture were fresh and undisturbed.